msully/New-dawn-solar/content/sectors/solar-panels-for-farms.md

         Pre-purchase electricity at a fixed unit price, forecast your long-term energy costs and protect your business against future increases in utility prices.
-    - heading: Diversify land-use
-      text: >-
-        Solar panels are designed with dual land use in mind and can be grazed by cattle or sheep.
     - heading: Protect your business from power shortages
       text: >-
         Generate and store your own energy, reduce reliance on the National Grid